kareltan2/ECDSA-Application/README.md

 # Features:
 - Generate Pair Key
-- Generate Signature (from pdf and words document only)
+- Generate Signature (from pdf document only)
 - Verify Document With Signature
 - QnA
 - About